JDK-8340827 : JEP 522: G1 GC: Improve Throughput by Reducing Synchronization

 -------

-Increase the application throughput when the G1 garbage collector is used by reducing the impact of its barriers.
+Increase application throughput when using the G1 garbage collector by reducing the amount of synchronization required between application threads and GC threads.

 Goals